raphaellaranjeiras/raphaellaranjeiras/README.md

   - Solving business problems 📈
   - Fiding hidden patterns 🔍
   - "Predicting" the future and creating something new 🤖
-  - Movies, TV-Shows 🎬
-  - Soccer (It's football, ok? haha) ⚽
+  - Other than work related:
     - Family 👪
     - Pets (specially my two cats) 🐾
+    - Movies, TV-Shows (almost a cinephile..) 🎬
+    - Soccer (It's football, ok? haha) ⚽
+    - Playing games (I used to play more though..) 🎲
+    - Learning something new, preferably something unusual, different, curious, interesting. 🤓

 ### 🤝  Job Status
   - I’m currently **unemployed** and self-learning data science and its related topics.
 Looking forward to my **first job opportunity**.